 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.

-Base risotto recipe adapted from Everyday Italian by Giada De Laurentiis.
+Base risotto recipe adapted from Everyday Italian by Giada De Laurentiis (affiliate link).
 I love this cookbook for when I’m feeling like something Italian-inspired but don’t want to put in a lot of fuss or go traipsing off to the speciality Italian store for ingredients.